An amazing, magical place to be. My son counts the days 'til returning each year.

 For our youngest campers, Mainside starts off with more structure, some choice, and lots of close supervision—and they get more choice and independence as they grow.

-Mountainview (ages 7-9) Groups live together in a large, shared-room cabin which has bathrooms and showers inside.
-The counselors live in the cabin, too, in an adjoining room.
+Mountainview (grades 1-4) Groups live together in a large, shared cabin which has bathrooms and showers inside.

-Seniors (ages 10-12) Groups live in two 6-person cabins or in a single, multi-room cabin where each bedroom accommodates 4-5 campers.
+Seniors (grades 5 – 6) Groups live in two 6-person cabins or in a single, multi-room cabin where each cabin accommodates 4-5 campers.
 Recently-renovated washhouses with showers are nearby.
 For nighttime convenience, each cabin cluster has an attached restroom.
 Counselors cabins are connected to the camper cabins.
 We help Seniors get to know the younger teens on Teenside so they transition smoothly the following summer.

 On Teenside, campers experience a greater sense of independence and responsibility.
 The teenagers have more choice and more free time, with supervision that encourages autonomy and leadership.